cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

 ### Recovery
 * Prior to exporting the state, the validators are encouraged to take a full data snapshot at exported height.
 Exported height will be determined by a governance proposal.
 Data backup is usually done by copying daemon home directory,
-ex: `~/.gaiad`
+ex: `~/.simd`

+**Note:** we use "simd" as our app throughout this doc, be sure to replace with the name of your own binary

-It is critically important to back-up the validator state file, ex: `~/.gaiad/data/priv_validator_state.json` file after stopping your daemon process.
+It is critically important to back-up the validator state file, ex: `~/.simd/data/priv_validator_state.json` file after stopping your daemon process.
 This file is updated every block as your validator participates in a consensus rounds.
-It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.
+It is a critical file needed to prevent double-signing, in case the upgrade fails, and the previous chain needs to be restarted.

 In the event that the upgrade does not succeed, validators and operators must downgrade back to old version of the